osteele/p5-server/docs/proxy-cache.md

 # Proxy Cache

-p5-server caches requests to known Content Delivery Network (CDN) servers.
+The proxy cache enables “airplane mode”, where the p5-server development server can used without an internet connection.

-If a sketch uses libraries from these locations – as the files that p5-server generates do — and if you first view a sketch (or any sketch that uses the same libraries) while your computer has internet service, you can run it later while your computer is offline.
+It works by caching requests to known Content Delivery Network (CDN) servers, so that they are served from a local cache instead.

 (This feature, or a server that provides this feature, are variously referred to on the web as a *proxy cache*, a *reverse proxy cache*, a *caching proxy*, or a